Southwest

 The hike starts at the Carney Springs Trailhead, leading you through a scenic desert landscape filled with cacti and desert vegetation.

 After reaching the junction with the Lost Goldmine Trail, you’ll follow the trail as it skirts the base of the Superstition Mountains, providing a unique perspective on the area’s striking geological features.
-No parking permit is required at the Carney Springs Trailhead, which offers limited parking and no restroom facilities.

 #12 Massacre Falls Trail